harrySquires123/Codeforces-Grinding-Heatmap-Extension/README.md

 > ❝ If you were trying to ensure you were a failure, you could do everything wrong, but you have to make sure you're **not consistent** — because if you are, you might still accidentally become successful. ❞
 > — *random guy from the Internet*

 ---

-❗ **Note:** This extension is **not on the Chrome Web Store** yet.
-Google requires a **$5 developer registration fee**, which hasn't been paid.
-You can still install it manually by following the instructions below.

----